Research and reports

-While some government childcare schemes are not available to the self-employed, you may still be able to claim Tax-Free Childcare.
+While some government childcare schemes aren't available to the self-employed, you may still be able to claim tax-free childcare.
 Here, we explain the eligibility guidelines for the scheme, along with how to apply.

-Parents can receive up to £2,000 per year per child to help with the costs of childcare.
-If you qualify, the government will pay £2 for every £8 you pay to your childcare provider, on the proviso that this is done through your Tax-Free Childcare online account.
+Parents can receive up to £2,000 a year for each child to help with the costs of childcare.
+If you qualify, the government will pay £2 for every £8 you pay to your childcare provider.
+This must be done through a tax-free childcare online account.

 You can average your self-employment income across the year to meet the minimum income criteria, providing you aren't also getting employment income.

-To qualify for this extra amount, the child must be in receipt of Disability Living Allowance, Personal Independence Payment, or the Armed Forces Independence Payment, or must be registered blind or severely sight-impaired.
+To qualify for this extra amount, the child must be getting Disability Living Allowance, Personal Independence Payment, Child Disability Payment (in Scotland), or Adult Disability Payment (in Scotland).

 It can be confusing to determine which scheme you’re better off on.
-To help with this, you can use the government’s childcare calculator here.
+To help with this, you can use the government’s childcare calculator.